ritweek/test.app/README.md

 ---

 This `README.md` provides a comprehensive overview of the project, how to set it up, and how to interact with the API.
-Let me know if you need more details or any modifications!